travelping/ergw/README.md

  * rate limiting, defaults to 100 requests/second
  * metrics, see [METRICS.md](METRICS.md)

+### Missing Features
+The following procedures are assumed/known to be *NOT* working:

+ * Secondary PDP Context Activation Procedure
+ * Secondary PDP Context Activation Procedure using S4

+Other shortcomings:

+ * QoS parameters are hard-coded

 ## User Plane
-*erGW* uses the 3GPP control and user plane separation (CUPS) of EPC nodes architecture as layed out in [3GPP TS 23.214](http://www.3gpp.org/dynareport/23244.htm) and [3GPP TS 29.244](http://www.3gpp.org/dynareport/29244.htm).
+The erGW uses the 3GPP control and user plane separation (CUPS) of EPC nodes architecture as layed out in [3GPP TS 23.214](http://www.3gpp.org/dynareport/23244.htm) and [3GPP TS 29.244](http://www.3gpp.org/dynareport/29244.htm).

-## DIAMETER and RADIUS over Gi/SGi
+## Interfaces

 The SAE-GW, PGW and GGSN interfaces supports DIAMETER and RADIUS over the Gi/SGi interface as specified by 3GPP TS 29.061 Section 16.
 This support is experimental in this version and not all aspects are functional.
 For RADIUS